-A party may file a motion seeking review of a magistrate judge's order releasing or detaining a defendant or material witness under 18 U.S.C. § 3145.
-A response is not required unless the court orders otherwise.
+A party is entitled to seek may file a motion seeking review of a magistrate judge's order releasing or detaining a defendant or material witness under 18 U.S.C. § 3142 et seq.
+The motion will be a timely scheduled de novo review by 3145.
+A response is not required unless the assigned court orders otherwise.